Table of Contents_

 The word “Cloud” has become somewhat of a buzzword in recent times, and you can’t help but hear it seemingly everywhere you go.
 This sometimes leads to a misunderstanding of exactly what Cloud storage is and what it’s used for.
+If you’re confused, our cloud storage vs cloud computer which are you using guide might be useful.
 Let’s now take an in depth look at Cloud based storage to dissolve any myths and get a better understanding of this concept.
+Pretty soon you’ll have no more questions about what is iCloud.

 According to Tech Target, “Cloud storage is a service model in which data is maintained, managed and backed up remotely and made available to users over a network (typically the Internet).”
 Simply put, information is saved and stored electronically in a digital environment.
 This data is typically distributed among multiple servers so that if one server goes down, the data is still safe and sound.